 2. Organise your fridge, freezer and cupboards

 Look through your kitchen and categorise al the food you already have in the house into vegan and non-vegan.
 You might want to select a fridge shelf, a freezer drawer and a kitchen cupboard where you put all of your non-vegan food so that you know that it’s off-limits for the week.
 It’s much better to do this now than when you’re hungry and looking for something to eat.

 3. Meal plan

 You really don’t want to go out and buy avocados, aubergines and asparagus and then find that you actually have no idea how to put them together.
-It can be helpful to have a list of meals that you want to make so that you know which ingredients that you like.
+Planning your meals will reduce food waste and also save you money.

 Some meals will be veganised versions of things you already love, such as swapping your meat mince to vegan mince in your spaghetti bolognese.
 Other meals will be things that you’ve never eaten before, so do some research and think about what you’d like to try.

-If cooking isn’t your forte, there are vegan meal delivery services which can send you vegan meal prep for the week.
+If cooking isn’t your forte, there are vegan meal delivery services that can send you vegan meal prep for the week.

 4. Make a shopping list